azriq-azim/e-cert/README.md

 # E-Cert Repository

-This repository showcases my digital certificates earned in various fields.
-Below is a list of my certifications:
+This repository showcases my digital certificates earned through my journey in cybersecurity Below is a list of my certifications:

 ## Certificates